Guidelines for authors

 PLEASE NOTE: SIMPLIFIED SUBMISSION PROCEDURE

-• a title page (click here for the template to prepare the title page) and
+• a separate title page which should contain the title, authors' names and address, acknowledgements and word count (click here for the template to prepare the title page);

 All material to be considered for publication in Socio-Economic Review should be in electronic form via the journal's online submission and review system.

 Details on how to submit online and how to upload the manuscripts are given in the online submission instructions.
 But, please, read our guidelines for the preparation of manuscripts first.

 - The maximum length of articles including references, notes and abstract is 10,000, and the minimum length is 6,000 words.